Expanding Smart Energy Networks

-Tokyo Gas Group is pursuing urban development with the potential to last well into the 22nd century in a redevelopment area located around land the Group holds in the Toyosu wharf district of Tokyo’s Koto-ku.
-This is a project called "Tokyo Smart City TOYOSU 22."
-Under this project, we are undertaking futuristic urban development guided by three conceptions of "smartness" - "smart energy,” “smart green,” and “smart community," from a long-term perspective looking beyond the Tokyo 2020 Olympics and Paralympics, which is a high-quality development to raise the value and appeal of the area.
+SEN Development in the Toyosu Wharf DistrictThe Tokyo Gas Group is pursuing urban development with the potential to extend deep into the 22nd century in a redevelopment area located around land the Group holds in the Toyosu wharf district of Tokyo’s Koto Ward.
+Under this project, “Tokyo Smart City TOYOSU 22,” we are undertaking futuristic urban development guided by the three concepts—“smart energy,” “smart green,” and “smart community,”—from a long-term perspective looking beyond the Tokyo 2020 Olympics and Paralympics, as a high-quality development to raise the value and appeal of the area.

-*1Capability to independently restart the generator during a power outage.
+*2 Process of independently restarting the generator during a power outage.

 Toyosu Wharf District Development Area

 Tokyo Gas’s Toyosu Smart Energy Center

 Kiyohara Smart Energy CenterIn October 2016, Tokyo Gas and Tokyo Gas Engineering Solutions began constructing the Kiyohara Smart Energy Center.
 This is based on a 30 MW-class cogeneration system that will supply electricity and heat in the form of steam and hot water to seven plants operated by three companies in the Kiyohara Industrial Complex on the outskirts of Utsunomiya City in Tochigi Prefecture.
 The project will supply a combination of electricity and heat to multiple plants in different industries as Japan’s first integrated energy-saving project serving multiple plants*1 in an inland industrial park.